codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 ### Add annotation to connect application to Product
-We'll now try the second method, and connect an application to a Product declaratively, by adding an annotation to the application's manifest.
+Now, let's connect an application to a Product by adding an annotation to the application's manifest.

-For the quick start, we'll use the default annotation Codefresh generated when you created the Product.
+For the quick start, we'll use the default annotation Codefresh generated when you created the Product to connect `demo-trioapp-prod`.

 1. If needed, copy the Product's annotation.
   If not, continue from _Step 2_.
   1. In the Products dashboard, mouse over the row with the Product name, and then select **Edit** {::nomarkdown}<img src="../../../images/icons/edit.png?display=inline-block">{:/}.
-  1. In the Edit Product form, copy the annotation and close the form.
+  1. Copy the annotation and close the form.

 {% include
 	image.html